mdmoss/bamboo-leave-to-slack/README.md

 ## Setup and configuration

-- Download or build a binary (TODO: set up GitHub actions to publish automatically.)
+- Download a binary from [GitHub releases](https://github.com/mdmoss/bamboo-leave-to-slack/releases), or build one yourself (`cargo build --release`).

 - Provide three environment variables:
     - `BAMBOO_COMPANY_DOMAIN`: company domain for your BambooHR instance.